top of page

 Overview

-PPP3CA Developmental Epileptic Encephalopathy (DEE91) is an ultra-rare genetic disorder caused by pathogenic variants in the PPP3CA gene (protein phosphatase 3 catalytic subunit alpha).
-The PPP3CA gene encodes a subunit for calcineurin, a calcium-dependent phosphatase abundant in the brain, which regulates synaptic vesicle recycling, synaptic plasticity, neuronal development, learning, and memory.
+PPP3CA Developmental and Epileptic Encephalopathy (DEE91) is an ultra-rare genetic disorder caused by pathogenic variants in the PPP3CA gene (protein phosphatase 3 catalytic subunit alpha).
+This gene encodes the catalytic subunit of calcineurin, a calcium-dependent phosphatase highly expressed in the brain that plays a critical role in synaptic vesicle recycling, synaptic plasticity, neuronal development, learning, and memory.

 • Developmental delay and intellectual disability, often severe